 Only 1% of the calcium we need goes towards making these important functions happen.
-The rest other 99% is stored in our bones and teeth, where it supports their structure and hardness.
+The remaining 99% is stored in our bones and teeth, which supports their structure and hardness.

 How Much Calcium Do We Need?

-Many Americans do not meet the daily recommended amount of calcium.
-This includes people who eat animal products!
-These amounts were decided by the Food and Nutrition Board at the Institute of Medicine.
+Many Americans need to meet the daily recommended amount of calcium, including people who eat animal products!
+The Food and Nutrition Board decided on these amounts at the Institute of Medicine.

 The Recommended Dietary Allowance (RDA) for calcium is:

 - Men & Women 19-50 years: 1,000 mg

 - Men & Women 71 years & older: 1,200 mg

 - RDA is the average amount of a nutrient you should eat daily to maintain health (for nearly all healthy people).
 In this case, it is needed to maintain bone health and adequate calcium levels.